 TREGARON OLD SCHOOL SCHOOL REDEVELOPMENT - WHILEYN Y PORTHMYN

-Further to the de-commissioning of the Tregaron Old School site in 2014, Ceredigion County Council were looking for alternative uses for the building that fitted the Educational Trust’s requirement for the buildings to be used for Educational Purposes, with a view to the ownership being transferred to a community organisation.
+Further to the de-commissioning of the Tregaron Old School site in 2014, Ceredigion County Council searched for an alternative use for the building that fitted the Educational Trust’s requirement for the buildings to be used for Educational Purposes, with a view to the ownership being transferred to a community organisation.

 From this Whilen Y Porthmyn applied for funding to undertake a feasibility study on the Tregaron Old School site on behalf of the community.
 Following a procurement exercise Miller Research Ltd were appointed as the successful consultants.